HL7/US-Core/input/pagecontent/general-guidance.md

 ```

 **free text units only**:
-- If UCUM units are not available then represent units in the `unit` element.
+- If UCUM units are unavailable, represent units in the `unit` element.

 ```
  "valueQuantity": {